-16.2 shall be delivered by email with formal written confirmation served by hand or prepaid first class post to the registered office of the other party or to such other address as may from time to time be notified to the other party in writing.
+18.2 shall be delivered by email, with formal written confirmation served by hand or prepaid first class post to the registered office of the other party or to such other address as may from time to time be notified to the other party in writing.

-17.1 The Customer will not assign, resell, sublease or in any other way transfer the Service (or any element thereof), or any of its rights or obligations under the terms of this Agreement without our prior written consent.
+19.1 Customer will not assign, resell, sublease or in any other way transfer the Service (or any element thereof), or any of its rights or obligations under the terms of this Agreement without CircleLoop’s prior written consent.

-17.2 Contravention of this restriction in any way, whether successful or not will entitle us to terminate the Service and/or the Agreement immediately.
+19.2 Contravention of this restriction in any way, whether successful or not will entitle CircleLoop to terminate the Service and/or the Agreement immediately.

-17.3 We may assign or transfer its rights or obligations under this Agreement by written notice to the Customer.
+19.3 CircleLoop may assign or transfer its rights and/or obligations under this Agreement by written notice to Customer.

-18.4 The Customer may not vary this Agreement without the written consent of us.
+20.4 Customer may not vary this Agreement without CircleLoop’s written consent.

 20.5 If any provision (or part of a provision) of this Agreement is found by any court or administrative body of competent jurisdiction to be invalid, unenforceable or illegal, the other provisions shall remain in force.